leoslamas/book-green-threads-explained/simple-but-unsafe-green-thread-implementation.md

 ## Let’s get going

-The first thing we do is to delete our example in our `main.rs`so we start from scratch and add the following.
+The first thing we do is to delete our example in our `main.rs`so we start from scratch and add the following:

 ```rust
 #![feature(asm)]